Blown in Insulation Will Improve Your Heating & Cooling System

 What is Blown in Insulation?

-Before you can understand how blown in insulation will improve your heating and cooling system, it’s important to know what blown in insulation actually is.
+Before you can understand how blown in insulation will improve your heating and cooling system, it’s important to know what attic insulation actually is.
 Most homeowners are familiar with batt style insulation - it comes in puffy, often pink, rectangular batts that resemble cotton candy.
 While this insulation is great in some applications, blown in insulation will improve your heating and cooling system more effectively and thoroughly, which is why we recommend it.

 There are two main types of blown in insulation.
 Both are made up of small pieces of cellulose and fibreglass.
 To understand why it’s so effective as an insulation material, it’s easiest to compare blown in insulation to packing peanuts - the small pieces settle and fill in around the shapes of your home to provide thorough and continuous coverage, just as packing peanuts protect a shipment.

 Cellulose blown in insulation is a popular product for good reasons.
 Not only is it inexpensive, it provides excellent R Values, is made from recycled paper products (making it an excellent eco-friendly option), isn’t treated with asbestos, formaldehyde or other toxic chemicals, and is long lasting and mold resistant.
 Fibreglass is made of spun glass, when in ideal conditions, fibreglass won’t break down or deteriorate over time.
 It repels bugs and pests, has no odour, and is mold resistant.
 While fibreglass is a great insulation type, cellulose is the better perfoming option and favoured among homeowners.

 How Will it Improve My Home’s Performance?